gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

 ```

 Even if you write a single-threaded app, you still get the benefits of asynchronous code here: the processes are shut down in parallel and no CPU threads are wasted.

-(Reminder: the correct way to wait for the completion of an asynchronous task in synchronous code is to use [`TaskBridge`](../Gapotchenko.FX.Threading#taskbridge))

 Here is a full example that demonstrates that: